-Here are four reasons why you need to bother about creating survey forms for your customers:
+Here are four reasons why you need to bother about creating customer survey forms for your customers:

 Reason 1- Improve customer satisfaction

 For rendering utmost customer satisfaction, you need to understand your customer’s preferences.
-A survey will help you in finding out what they like or dislike about your product.
-By collecting such feedbacks, you will know what you need to do to keep your customers happy.
+A customer survey will help you in finding out what they like or dislike about your product.
+By collecting such feedback, you will know what you need to do to keep your customers happy.

 Reason 2- Stimulate discussion